 The staff have also received updated training on RWI and new systems have been adapted for the delivery of the programme and the assessment and progress of the children.

 The school ensures the well-being of all students and therefore the curriculum supports their development, it also supports and develops their confidence and stamina and prepares them for the next stages in their education.

 Governors are committed to ensuring the effectiveness of school safeguarding.
 The Chair of Governors and Safeguarding Link Governor meet with the Head Teacher to ensure all protocols and procedures are robust to ensure safety for all pupils, staff and visitors of the school.
 This is the second year the school has utilised CPOMS and this continues to enable the staff and school to further improve their management of child protection and incidents and ensure the school’s system runs even more efficiently.

-We look forward to another exciting and productive year ahead and will continue to work with the Head Teacher and all the staff for the benefit of all the pupils, staff and the school community of Stanhope Primary School.
+We look forward to a productive year ahead and will continue to work with the Head Teacher and all the staff for the benefit of all the pupils, staff and the school community of Stanhope Primary School.

 Chair of Governors